racket/racket/racket/src/README.txt

  * "setup-go.rkt" --- helper script

-   The "setup-go.rkt" script is a bootstrapping too that is used by parts of the build that need to run Racket programs in the process of building Racket.
+   The "setup-go.rkt" script is a bootstrapping tool that is used by parts of the build that need to run Racket programs in the process of building Racket.